 Article 15.
-Golden point and Decision of Superiority
+Golden Points and Decision of Superiority

 - 1. In the event the winner cannot be decided after 3 rounds, a 4th "Golden Point" round will be conducted.
 The duration of this round shall be one minute. - 2.
 If a contest advances to a Golden Point round, all scores awarded during the first three rounds shall be void. - 3.
-The first contestant to score a point (or points), or whose opponent receives two "Gam-jeoms" in the Golden Point round shall be declared the winner.
-(In this case, the first "Gam-jeom" does not affect the score.) - 4.
-In the event that neither contestant has scored a point after the Golden Point round, the winner shall be decided by superiority based the following criteria: - 4.1 The contestant who achieved a higher number of hits registered by the PSS during the Golden Point round - 4.2 If the number of hits registered by the PSS is tied, the contestant who won more rounds in the first three rounds - 4.3 If the number of rounds won is tied, the contestant who received fewer "Gam-jeom" penalties during all four rounds - 4.4 If the three above criteria are the same, the referee and judges shall determine superiority based on the content of the Golden Point round.
+The first contestant to score a two (2) point, or whose opponent receives two "Gam-jeoms" in the Golden Round shall be declared the winner. - 4.
+In the event that neither contestant has scored two points after completion the Golden Round, the winner shall be decided by superiority based the following criteria: - 4.1 The contestant who received a point by a punch in the Golden Round - 4.2 If neither contestant received a point by a punch, or if both contestants each received a point by a punch in the Golden Round, the contestant who received a higher number of hits registered by the PSS during the Golden round - 4.3 If the number of hits registered by the PSS is tied, the contestant who won more rounds in the first three rounds - 4.4 If the number of rounds won is tied, the contestant who received fewer "Gam-jeom" penalties during all four rounds - 4.5 If the three above criteria are the same, the referee and judges shall determine superiority based on the content of the Golden Round.
 If the superiority decision is tied among the referee and judges, the referee shall decide the winner.